igncp/environment/unix/os/mac/provision/README.md

 - Change desktop background
 - Reduce motion in accesibility settings
 - Enabled firewall in Security settings
-- Added desktops (with control+up) and setup shortcuts in keyboard settings
+- Added desktops (with control+up) and set up mission control shortcuts in keyboard settings
-- Setup provision with `environment` repo
+- Set up provision with `environment` repo
 - Installed UTM: https://mac.getutm.app/ (check vms.md)
 - Go to settings of mission control to not re-arrange workspaces
 - Disable dictation shortcut to avoid the popup on double control